suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 To offer a specific example, let us assume the slot size of a specific flash controller on an IoT device is 64 KiB, the sector size 4096 bytes (4 KiB) and an AES plaintext block size of 16 bytes.
-The counter values used with AES-CTR range from IV+0 to IV+255 in the first sector, and 16 * 256 IVs are required for the remaining sectors in the slot.
-This IV value is either communicated in the COSE header or via out-of-band means.
+The counter values used with AES-CTR range from IV+0 to IV+255 in the first sector, and 16 * 256 counter values are required for the slot.
+This

+IV value is either communicated in the COSE header or via out-of-band means.

 # Complete Examples